-We have experienced rapid growth since our inception in July 2018.
-As of December 31, 2021, we had 383 full-time employees and three part-time employees.
-We expect continued growth in the number of our employees and the scope of our operations, particularly as we advance our IND-enabling studies, establish regulatory, quality, and clinical operations, and continue to establish supply chain logistics and manufacturing.
-To manage our anticipated future growth, we plan to continue to implement and improve our managerial, operational, and financial systems, expand our facilities, and continue to recruit and train additional qualified personnel.
-Due to our limited financial resources and the complexity involved in managing a company with such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
-In addition, we have limited experience in managing the manufacturing processes necessary for making cell and gene therapies.
-The expansion of our operations will be costly and may divert our management and business development resources.
+Despite our workforce reduction in connection with the restructuring, we expect continued growth in the scope of our operations, particularly as we advance our product candidates into IND-enabling studies and clinical trials and continue to establish regulatory, quality, and clinical operations and supply chain logistics and manufacturing.
+To manage our growth, we have implemented and improved, and plan to continue to implement and improve, our managerial, operational, and financial systems, and continue to recruit and train additional qualified personnel.
+However, due to our limited financial resources and the complexity involved in managing a company with such growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
+The continued expansion of our operations will be costly and may divert our management and business development resources.
 For example, members of management will have significant added responsibilities in connection with effecting and managing our growth, including identifying, recruiting, integrating, maintaining, and motivating current and future employees, effectively managing our internal development efforts, including the clinical and regulatory (e.g., FDA) review process, while complying with our contractual obligations to third parties, and maintaining and improving our operational, financial, and management controls, reporting systems, and procedures.
-In addition, as we grow, we may be required to rely more heavily on third-party service providers, advisors, and consultants to provide certain services, including strategic, financial, business development, and research and development services, as well as with respect to certain aspects of our regulatory approval affairs and manufacturing activities.
-We cannot guarantee that such third parties will be available to us on a timely basis when needed, or that we will be able to find and engage qualified replacements if required.
+In addition, as we grow, we may be required to rely more heavily on third-party service providers, which exposes us to risks to which we would not be subject if we performed all work internally, as described elsewhere in these Risk Factors.
 Our inability to successfully manage our growth could delay the execution of our business plans or disrupt our operations.